 Owning a home in New Hampshire comes with so many different legal concerns.
-There are so many things to know, whether you are just signing the paperwork for the mortgage or you have owned the home for years and now need to determine what to do with it when a spouse dies.
+There are many things to know, whether you are just signing the paperwork for the mortgage or you have owned the home for years and now need to determine what to do with it when a spouse dies.
 Owning a house jointly with another person may seem fairly straightforward.
 However, in the state of New Hampshire, there is a legal loophole many joint tenants are unaware of.

 The default law for two people owning a home in New Hampshire states that both parties own a separate and distinct share of the same property.
-That is known as tenants in common.
+This is known as tenants in common.
 Therefore, if a couple, or two friends or family members, want to purchase a house together as joint tenants, they must add specific language to the deed to override the tenants in common law.
 The language must read that the two people are joint tenants or are joint tenants with rights of survivorship.

 Tenants in Common Interest and Ownership